 - 5 Ways to Get Military Kids Excited About Moving Overseas

-...and then get ready to explore your new home, and maybe even make some travel plans!
+And then get ready to explore your new duty station and make some travel plans!

 We want to hear from you!
-If you're moving overseas yourself or have had previous assignments out of the U.S., what advice would you give?
+If you're moving overseas yourself or had previous military assignments outside the U.S., what advice would you give?